rubendg/algorand-counter-app/README.md

 ## Known Issues

-- Connecting the dApp to a locally running Algorand node, through WalletConnect + Pera Wallet does not work.
+- Connecting the dApp to a locally running Algorand node through WalletConnect + Pera Wallet does not work.
 Pera wallet currently only allows connecting to either testnet or mainnet.